-Define a strong password as described on the screen.
+Specify a strong password.

-7. On the Email Settings screen, enter information about the SMTP server to be used for system notifications and then click Next.
-You can also configure these settings after installation in the TRITON console.

-- IP address or hostname: IP address or host name of the SMTP server through which email alerts should be sent.
+- 7. On the Email Settings screen, enter information about the SMTP server to be used for system notifications and then click Next.
+You can also configure these settings in the TRITON Manager after installation. - IP address or hostname: IP address or host name of the SMTP server through which email alerts should be sent.
 In most cases, the default Port (25) should be used.
 If the specified SMTP server is configured to use a different port, enter it here. - Sender email address: Originator email address appearing in notification email. - Sender name: Optional descriptive name that can appear in notification email.
-This can help recipients identify this as a notification email from the TRITON console. - 8.
+This can help recipients identify this as a notification email from the TRITON Manager. - 8.
 On the Pre-Installation Summary screen, verify the information and then click Next to begin the installation. - 9.
 Next, the Installation screen appears.
 Wait until all files have been installed.
 If the following message appears, check whether port 9443 is already in use on this machine:

+'''

 Error 1920.
-Server 'Websense TRITON Central Access' (EIPManagerProxy) failed to start.
+Server 'TRITON Central Access' (EIPManagerProxy) failed to start.
 Verify that you have sufficient privileges to start system services.

+'''